-A tort can be defined as a civil wrong committed by one party to another that causes property damage, personal injury, or another loss.
+A tort, such as a toxic tort, can be defined as a civil wrong committed by one party to another that causes property damage, personal injury, or another loss.

 A toxic tort claim is when a personal injury resulted from exposure to a hazardous substance.
 This could include chemicals, pesticides, lead, asbestos, and toxic landfill waste.
-Toxic tort lawsuits can be brought by individuals or groups; the latter can be defined as a class action lawsuit.
+These lawsuits can be brought by individuals or groups; the latter can be defined as a class action lawsuit.

-Plaintiffs in toxic torts will usually claim that their illnesses or injuries were caused by exposure to dangerous substances.
+Plaintiffs will usually claim that their illnesses or injuries were caused by exposure to dangerous substances.
 Here are a few categories of different types of toxic tort cases:

-Finding the root cause of the plaintiff’s damages in a toxic tort case could take time, especially if the problems took years to develop, like in mesothelioma cases.
+Finding the root cause of the plaintiff’s damages in a case could take time, especially if the problems took years to develop, like in mesothelioma cases.

 Plaintiffs and their legal teams must consider every entity that could be linked to the illness or injury.
 There could be more than one party responsible, including: